kalbhor/MusicRepair/README.md

 Found an issue?
 Post it in the [issue tracker](https://github.com/lakshaykalbhor/MusicRepair/issues). <br> Want to add another awesome feature?
 [Fork](https://github.com/lakshaykalbhor/MusicRepair/fork) this repository and add your feature, then send a pull request.
+The core features of this project are based on [MusicTools](https://github.com/lakshaykalbhor/MusicTools); contribute to it if you'd like.

 ## License
 The MIT License (MIT)